It can be quite challenging for those painting for the first time on any surface.

 But textured walls add an additional challenge that many find even more daunting.

-However, while textured walls are not as easy to paint compared to flat walls, it can be done if you use the right paint and techniques.
+However, while textured walls are not as easy to paint compared to flat walls, they can be done if you use the right paint and techniques.

 The truth is that textured paint was once considerably more popular compared to today.